Seneca Park Zoo partners with organizations like Snow Leopard Trust (SLT) and Red Panda Network (RPN) to help save snow leopards and red pandas.

 Snow leopard predation of lifestock can escalate problems and cause financial hardship for families in the native range of snow leopards.
 The loss of even one animal can be devastating, as many people only make $2 a day.
 The livestock insurance program has successfully mitigated those conflicts and allowed snow leopards to live in harmony with local families.

 Community Beekeeping Programming: 150 Honeybee hives have been delivered to communities in the mountains of Kyrgyztan as part of a new project to create alternative income for herders in snow leopard habitat range.
 With a decrease in economic reliance on herd animals, there will be a decrease in potential conflicts.
 This program is partnered with planting of fruit orchards in six participating communities including Temen-Suu, Shamshy, Koshoi, Komsomol, Kyzyl-Dobo, and Kum-Dobo.

 You can help eliminate the pressures of poaching by not buying real fur or bone products.
 You can also visit the ZooShop to purchase handicrafts from Snow Leopard Trust, which will provide additional income to women living in rural areas near snow leopards.

 You can also make a donation to support snow leopard conservation.

-Red panda populations have declined by 50% in just 20 years.
 The primary threat they face is habitat loss caused by climate change and deforestation.
 Poaching and the illegal pet trade are also rising threats toward red pandas.